-The public test server for EVE Online is named Singularity.
-The focal point for player gathering on Singularity is M-OEE8.
+The public test server for EVE Online is named Singularity, and its primary purpose is to test upcoming features and changes for the game.
+The central system for players to gather on Singularity is M-OEE8.

-- Do not ask CCP Devs, GMs or volunteers for skills, ships or items.
+· Do not ask CCP Developers, GMs or volunteers for skills, ships or items.

-- No mass-dropping of items in space (structures, warp bubbles, shuttles, POS modules etc).
-This can affect server stability and performance.
+o No mass-dropping of items in space (structures, warp bubbles, shuttles, POS modules etc).

-- Do not mass refine large numbers of ships or items.
-This can affect server stability and performance.
+o Do not mass refine large numbers of ships or items.

-- No politics on the test server.
-Leave your Tranquility conflicts behind when you log on the test server.
+· No politics on the test server.
+Leave your Tranquility conflicts behind when you log on to the test server.

 Combat systems (M-OEE8) specific additional rules

-- No AoE warp inhibiting modules at the gate and the CCP owned structures (within 500 km).
+No AoE warp inhibiting modules at the gates, and the CCP-owned structures (within 500 km).

-- The first person to claim sovereignty in an unclaimed system is entitled to hold sovereignty in that system until such time as the claim becomes invalid.
+The first person to claim sovereignty in an unclaimed system is entitled to hold sovereignty in that system until the claim becomes invalid.

-- Breach of the rules may result in disciplinary actions up to (perma-)banning from the test server (including alt accounts).
+Breach of the rules may result in disciplinary actions on Singularity and Tranquility server, up to a permanent ban (including alt accounts).